ada-x64/cubething2/README.md

 ```

 ## development

-Get started with the usual `bun i`.
-Make sure you have `pandoc` and `tex4html`
-installed.
-I highly recommended installing TexLive using the manual instructions
-found [here](https://tug.org/texlive/quickinstall.html).
-This will match what is
-happening in the Dockerfile.

-A local development server is run with `bun dev`.
-This includes hot-reloading
-for the application and rendered articles.
-To run in production mode run
-`PROD=true bun dev`.

 Linting, formatting, and header placement are required before commits.
 Make sure
 Husky is up and ready to roll before you commit anything.